AIMS-Research/research_za/bioacoustics_contextual_analysis/README.md

-# Empowering Deep Learning Acoustic Classifiers with Human-like Ability to Utilize Contextual Information for Wildlife Monitoring
+# Improving deep learning acoustic classifiers with contextual information
+for wildlife monitoring

 ## Purpose of the project